rackerlabs/support-how-to/content/how-to/cloud-servers/create-your-first-website-on-cloud-servers-quickly/index.md

     apt-get install apache2 -y

-Some information scrolls by in your Terminal window.
-This is your server downloading and installing Apache and any software that Apache might need to operate correctly.
+Some information scrolls by in your Terminal window as your server downloads and installs Apache and any software that Apache might need to operate correctly.

 #### Test Apache with your web browser

-After the command is finished running, ensure that Apache is installed and turned on.
-Paste the (PublicNet) IPv4 address of your cloud server into the navigation bar of a web browser.
-If you see the message "It works!", you now have a web server installed on your cloud server.
+After the command finishes, ensure that Apache is installed and turned on.
+Paste the (PublicNet) IPv4 address of your cloud server into the browser's navigation bar.
+If you see the message, "It works!", you now have a web server installed on your cloud server.

-This "It works!" site file is stored as ``index.html`` in your **DocumentRoot** directory.
+The working site file is stored as ``index.html`` in your **DocumentRoot** directory.

 ### Upload your code